OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details how to create an expanding card effect using only CSS.
-No JavaScript is required!
-This effect is achieved using CSS transitions and transforms, offering a smooth and visually appealing user experience.
+This document details a CSS-only solution for creating an expanding card effect.
+No JavaScript is required.
+The effect involves a card that expands vertically to reveal additional content when clicked.
+This is achieved using CSS transitions and the `max-height` property.
+We'll be using plain CSS3, but the concepts could easily be adapted to a framework like Tailwind CSS.

-## Description of the Styling
+**Description of the Styling:**

-The card starts with a compact size.
-Upon hovering, it expands horizontally to reveal more content.
-The expansion is smooth thanks to CSS transitions.
-We'll use a simple gradient background and some basic shadowing to enhance the visual appeal.
+The card is styled with a simple border and padding.
+The crucial part is the use of `max-height` set initially to a smaller value.
+On hover, the `max-height` is increased to allow the content to expand.
+CSS transitions smooth this expansion.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>